Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getTransactionByHash

-Returns the details of a transaction for a given ReactVM ID and transaction hash.
+Returns the details of a transaction for the specified ReactVM ID and transaction hash.

 ### Parameters